ANN ELISE MCCAFFREY, ESQ

 My expertise includes helping defendants and defense lawyers find creative solutions for criminal cases that jeopardize immigration status.
 As a staff attorney at a public defender office in the Bronx for two years, I worked on hundreds of cases to find immigration-safe dispositions where non-U.S. citizens were charged with crimes.

-My legal career began on the Arizona /México border, assisting children arrested and detained for deportation, and continued at positions at a transnational workers’ center in Mexico, two public defender organizations in New York City, and the Immigrant Justice Project of the Southern Poverty Law Center in Atlanta, Georgia.
+My legal career began on the Arizona/México border, assisting children arrested and detained for deportation as a legal assistant with the Florence Immigrant and Refugee Rights Project.
+Additional experience includes positions at a transnational workers’ center in Mexico, two public defender organizations in New York City, and the Immigrant Justice Project of the Southern Poverty Law Center in Atlanta, Georgia.

 I graduated from CUNY School of Law in 2012 and am admitted to practice law in New York Appellate Division for the Second Department and in U.S. federal court in the Southern District of New York.
 I speak Spanish.